klpatil/HistoryViewer/README.md

 ##How to Download and Install?

 ### Option 1
-1. If you would like to do it manually you can download files from here
+1. If you would like to do it manually you can download files from her
-2. It contains one folder named as "packageshistory" which contains .aspx page with name as HistoryViewer.aspx.
-3. You can copy this folder and paste it in your Webroot\Sitecore\admin folder.
-[Just a note : you can deploy it on any directory you wish to.
-But better to put under admin folder as it is secure folder, and as this page is using Single file model.
-It won't restart/recycle your application.].
+2. Create folder named as "HistoryViewer" under <WEBROOT>\Sitecore\Admin copy all files to this folder.
-4. Access your page using  http://<YOURHOSTNAME>/sitecore/admin/HistoryViewer/HistoryViewer.aspx
+3. Access your page using  http://<YOURHOSTNAME>/sitecore/admin/HistoryViewer/HistoryViewer.aspx
-5. That's it!
+4. That's it!
 Enjoy! :-)

 ***

 ### Option 2
 1. Download Sitecore Package from Packages\V1 folder, Which will copy the files at required place.
-2. Once done, Just access your page using  http://<YOURHOSTNAME>/sitecore/admin/HistoryViewer/HistoryViewer.aspx
+2. Install using Sitecore Installation Wizard.
+Once done, Just access your page using  http://<YOURHOSTNAME>/sitecore/admin/HistoryViewer/HistoryViewer.aspx
 3. That's it!
 Enjoy! :-)